 - Dill weed or seed

-How to Can Banana Pepper Rings
+How to Make Jarred Banana Pepper Rings

 To can banana pepper rings, start with several banana peppers.
 You can use hot or mild banana peppers for this recipe.
-Slice the peppers up in roughly a quarter of an inch or half a centimeter thick.
+Slice the peppers up roughly a quarter of an inch or half a centimeter thick.
 I leave the seeds in the peppers since I was using mild banana peppers.

 Fill the remainder of the jar with filtered water.
 Then cap the top of the jar.
 A metal ring and lid can work just fine.
 I also like using plastic lids for refrigerator pickles and banana pepper rings.
 Place in the refrigerator for 24 hours minimum before enjoying it.